 Sue: The Incredible Journey.

-Me: That’s the one with a dog and two cats travelling the country to find their owners.
+Me: That’s the one with a dog and two cats trying to find their way home.

 Sue: I love that film.
 Why haven’t we got that on DVD?